iaaron-xyz/sign-up-form/README.md

 # Sign-up form webpage
 This project is a sign-up and sign-in form webpage with validation methods implemented using basic HTML, CSS  and JavaScript.
+Check the [live demo here!](https://iaaron-xyz.github.io/sign-up-form/)